What was the Aesthetic Period?

 Popular pieces included small stud earrings, stick pins, and class rings.
 People often wore heart-shaped lockets on bracelets.

-Small brooches were often worn in en masse, scattered across necklines.
+Small brooches were often worn en masse, scattered across necklines.

 Vinaigrettes, small metal containers for scented sponges or spices, enjoyed widespread use.